 Wealth is as important as income for thinking about overall well-being.
+It’s a reflection of the saving and budgeting habits of American households.
 For example, wealth may be more important than income in predicting who can send their kids to an expensive college.
 And wealth also represents control.
 Corporations are controlled by shareholders.
 So a higher concentration of wealth naturally implies that fewer individuals control the decisions made by firms in the economy.
 Similarly, non-profit organizations (including universities) and political parties pay special attention to their wealthy donors.

 How has wealth inequality changed over the years?
 This has been a difficult question to answer in the past because wealth is highly concentrated to begin with, and we do not have good time-series data on the wealth holdings of the very rich.
 For example, data sets such as the Federal Reserve’s Survey of Consumer Finances (SCF) do not capture the super-rich.